Kristijan Golubović: 2000s

 On January 9, 2009, he was released from the Zabela prison where he had spent four and a half years.

 He made a rap song together with Elitni odredi called Jack i Chivas (Jack Daniels and Chivas Regal).
 He was denied entry to Croatia in 2009 when he was going to fight in the Millenium Fighting Challenge MMA event held in Split, mayor Željko Kerum denied his entrance and police were ready to stop Golubović.
 "He has a history of crime and suspicious relations with the criminal world and is not welcomed to Split or Croatia, nor be a sport example."

 On January 16, 2010, Golubović, his mother and five other members of his criminal group were arrested in Belgrade on charges of narcotics trade in Novi Pazar and Belgrade starting in August 2009.
 He and his two companions were intercepted at a drug exchange of 25 grams of heroin when they exited Saint Mark's Church.
 He had the previous week been stopped by police who found 180 grams of marijuana in his Audi TT.
 His friend in the car claimed the marijuana was his and Golubović was held for 4 hours before being set free.
 The police then searched his home in Višnjica and found a gun and ammunition without a serial number, a Beretta was found in his mother's house.
 He was sentenced for narcotics trade, illegal arms and explosives possession.
 He allegedly tried suicide by hanging in his cell the days following the arrest.
 The motive of the suicide attempt was that he felt devastated that he had caused the arrest of his mother who had nothing to do with this.
 She is quoted as having said I should have aborted you!
 He shared cell with Elez gang, leader Darko Elez and Zemun clan hitman Nikola Bajić.
 His wife was briefly held in March for the finding of a land mine in her car.

 2010s

 During the 2010s, Kristijan was constantly in and out of prison, awaiting trial.
 In early January 2016, Kristijan released a rap song with DeNiro called Živim kao Šef.
 Also, on May 9, he had his third mixed martial arts fight, returning to the sport 6 years after his previous fight, which he won by disqualification.
-It was held in Vienna against Agim Abdullahu.
+It was held in Vienna against the Albanian Agim Abdullahu.
 He lost the fight by TKO in the first round.
 After the fight, Kristijan made statements on social media that it was rigged and unfair, claiming it was the referee's fault.

 On March 16, Golubović was sentenced to 4 years and 1 month in the Zabela prison.
 While in prison.
 On October 9, Golubović released another rap song called Moj Czas along with a fellow rapper from Poland called Brex.